chh14025/BankReimbursement/README.md

 - Submit a reimbursement request
 - Approve/ Deny a reimbursement request
 - Add items to your request
+- Sends out confirmation emails for each ticket submission

 ## Getting Started / Usage
 In order to see this project in action, you will need a few things: